bramses/bramses-highly-opinionated-vault-2023/README.md

 ### Digital Gardening

-If Zettelkasten is the planting of the seed of a single idea, *Digital Gardening* is the maintnence of the whole.
+If Zettelkasten is the planting of the seed of a single idea, *Digital Gardening* is the maintenance of the whole.
 It is the work of groundskeeping the entire vault, and finding utility in the edges.

 We can ease the "writers' block" of deciding which notes to upkeep by leveraging **Random Note Review**, which will surface three notes to review in our Daily Note.